There are three types of Gaelic pre-school groups normally available. They are:

 Parent and Child

-A parent and child group is one where parents and carers and their children meet for a chat and to play in Gaelic.
+A parent and child group is one where parents, carers and their children meet for a chat and to play in Gaelic.
 These groups are for children aged 0-5 and they give people – who intend to send, or are considering sending, their children to Gaelic-medium Education – a chance to meet.
 These sessions include games and songs and children and parents have the opportunity to learn Gaelic or speak in Gaelic in a friendly and supportive setting.
+Although these groups are not officially under the Education system , they are a very important first step in Gaelic medium education.

 Parents and carers can leave their children at a playgroup under the care of Gaelic-speaking staff where their children will hear and learn Gaelic.
 These pre-school groups are aimed at children aged 2-3, before they enrol in their early learning and childcare provision.
 The children will play, sing, create and engage in all sorts of other fun activities in the playgroup.

 When a child is aged 2-5 years old they can enrol at a Gaelic early learning and childcare provision before attending school.
 The majority of ELC’s are run by Local Authorities, and they are more often than not associated with a primary school which offers Gaelic Medium Education.
-The children’s education is based on the Curriculum for Excellence and the teaching is done entirely through the medium of Gaelic.
-The education a child receives in a Gaelic ELC ensures that they will have a reasonable level of fluency in the language before going on to primary school.
+The children’s education is based on the Curriculum for Excellence and follows the principles of immersion.

 Beginning the path to bilingualism

 The different levels of Gaelic ELC education give children a wonderful opportunity to both play and learn in Gaelic.
 If they already have Gaelic, then they will be able to refine their language skills in addition to all the other things they will learn.
 If they don’t have Gaelic, children will learn a new language as they progress through the various stages of their ELC education.
 This will be the beginning of the path to full bilingualism.

 Resources and Support